International Labour Organization (ILO)

-Theme of the year 2020: Support nurses and midwives.
+The theme of the year 2020: Support nurses and midwives.

 RBI relaxed the norms of State/UT to avail overdraft

-i.In addition, the number of days that a State/UT can overdraft in a quarter has also been increased to 50 working days from the
+i.In addition, the number of days that a State/UT can overdraft in a quarter has also been increased to 50 working days from the cu

-It is the concealing or disguising the identity of illegally obtained proceeds so that they appear to have originated from legitimate sources.
+It is the concealing or disguising of the identity of illegally obtained proceeds so that they appear to have originated from legitimate sources.